OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/office-add-in-requirement-sets.md

 ## Methods that aren't part of a requirement set

-The following methods in the JavaScript API for Office aren't part of a requirement set.
+The following methods in the Office JavaScript API aren't part of a requirement set.
 If your add-in requires any of these methods, use the **Methods** and **Method** elements in the add-in's manifest to declare that they are required, or perform the runtime check using an `if` statement.
 For more information, see [Specify Office hosts and API requirements](/office/dev/add-ins/develop/specify-office-hosts-and-api-requirements).

 |**Method name**|**Office host support**|
 |:-----|:-----|